Payroll blocked? Go to our article with tips for fixing blocked payroll.

 If you still need to register, click the applicable dropdown above in this article.

-If you've run payroll in Indiana previously, you can find your 10-digit Taxpayer ID (TID) and 3-digit location code by:
+If you've run payroll in Indiana before, you can find your 10-digit Taxpayer ID (TID) followed by your 3-digit location code by:

 Your Indiana unemployment account number and Premium Rate can be found by: